Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: The Redshift Evolution of the He 2 Effective Optical Depth

-Recent work reproduced the evolution in the the mean \ion{He}{2} absorption at $z<3$ with a steeply evolving $\Gamma_\mathrm{HeII}\left(z\right)$ in a post-reionization IGM \citep{khaire13,davies14}, corresponding to a steeply evolving $n_\mathrm{HeII}/n_\mathrm{HI}$ ratio in Fig.~\ref{fig:he2tau}.
-However, the steeply evolving mean free path to \ion{He}{2}-ionizing photons implied by these models becomes comparable to the typical quasar separation at $z>3$, leading to large fluctuations in $\Gamma_\mathrm{HeII}$ that make \ion{He}{2} reionization unavoidable \citep{davies14}.
-Moreover, these models can just predict the mean, but not the variance in the \ion{He}{2} effective optical depth.
-Our observations suggest a gradual decrease of the mean \ion{He}{2} photoionization rate with redshift, but with fluctuations by a factor of $\sim 4$ on $\sim 10$\,Mpc scales at $2.7<z<3.5$.
-In particular, the locus of low $\tau_\mathrm{eff,HeII}$ values at $2.66<z<2.80$, i.e.\ the bulk of the IGM at these redshifts, is consistent with $\Gamma_\mathrm{HeII}\sim 5\times 10^{-15}$\,s$^{-1}$, whereas $\sim 10$\% of the pathlength is exposed to a factor $\sim 4$ lower $\Gamma_\mathrm{HeII}$.
+Fluctuations in the \ion{He}{2} photoionization rate are expected during and after \ion{He}{2} reionization \citep{furlanetto09,furlanetto10,davies14,mcquinn14}.
+However, downward fluctuations by a factor of $\sim 4$ on $\sim 10$\,Mpc scales are unlikely to occur in a post-reionization IGM, indicating that \ion{He}{2} reionization is ongoing at $z\simeq 2.8$ \citep{furlanetto10}.
+Recent work tried to reproduce the evolution in the the mean \ion{He}{2} absorption at $z<3$ with a steeply evolving $\Gamma_\mathrm{HeII}\left(z\right)$ in a post-reionization IGM \citep{khaire13,davies14,puchwein15}, corresponding to a steeply evolving $n_\mathrm{HeII}/n_\mathrm{HI}$ ratio in Fig.~\ref{fig:he2tau}.
+However, the steeply evolving mean free path to \ion{He}{2}-ionizing photons implied by these models becomes comparable to the typical quasar separation at $z>3$, leading to large fluctuations in $\Gamma_\mathrm{HeII}$ that likely make \ion{He}{2} reionization unavoidable \citep{davies14}.
+Moreover, these models cannot predict the variance in the \ion{He}{2} effective optical depth, such that they cannot be straightforwardly compared to our measurements.
+Essentially, homogeneous UV background models \citep[e.g.][]{haardt12} cannot predict the redshift evolution of the \ion{He}{2} effective optical depth in the presence of UV background fluctuations and during \ion{He}{2} reionization \citep[see also][]{puchwein15}.

 Finally, we can estimate the mean free path to \ion{He}{2}-ionizing photons from the well-constrained \ion{H}{1} column density distribution and $n_\mathrm{HeII}/n_\mathrm{HI}$ \citep[e.g.][]{mcquinn14}.
-At $z=3.4$ our inferred low $n_\mathrm{HeII}/n_\mathrm{HI}\simeq 100$ yields a \ion{He}{2} mean free path of $\simeq 50$ comoving Mpc, in close agreement with similar calculations by \citet{davies14}.
-Our calculated mean free path is comparable to the mean separation between luminous ($\nu_BL_B>10^{11}L_\sun$) quasars at that redshift \citep{furlanetto08,davies14}.
-If such luminous quasars dominated the photoionizing budget, one would infer that \ion{He}{2} reionization is likely ongoing.
-The high ionization state of helium we infer at $z\simeq 3.4$ might require a contribution from lower-luminosity quasars or other sources of \ion{He}{2}-ionizing photons.
+The inferred fluctuations in $n_\mathrm{HeII}/n_\mathrm{HI}$ translate to fluctuations in the mean free path.
+At $z\sim 3.4$ we infer a \ion{He}{2} mean free path of $\sim 50$ comoving Mpc for 50\% of the pathlength, while it may be substantially shorter for the rest of the pathlength, which may signal ongoing \ion{He}{2} reionization.
+On the other hand, as the mean free path becomes comparable to the mean separation between luminous ($\nu_BL_B>10^{11}L_\sun$) quasars at $z>3$ \citep{furlanetto08,davies14}, quasar clustering will result in spatial variations of the mean free path if such sources dominate \ion{He}{2} reionization.
+Further insights require numerical simulations of \ion{He}{2} reionization.